HTV04/mmlc-dac-extractor/README.md

 Not at all!
 The MMLC executable will be completely unaffected after the script is run.

 ### Are the MMLC ROMs compatible with ROM hacks?
 No, the modified ROMs included with the MMLC are not compatible with ROM hacks.
 However, I included .ips patches that make the ROMs identical to the original games (with Nintendo references), which in turn makes the games compatible with ROM hacks for them.
 I would recommend making backup copies of the extracted ROMs before patching them, as there may be other changes to the ROMs that I am unaware of.
-You can apply the .ips using Lunar IPS https://fusoya.eludevisibility.org/lips/ (**beware the applying the patches directly without making backups will overwrite the original ROMs!**).
+You can apply the .ips using Lunar IPS https://fusoya.eludevisibility.org/lips/ (**beware that applying the patches directly without making backups will overwrite the original ROMs!**).

 As for the Rockman ROMs, they are completely identical to the original games and don't need any patching whatsoever.